talivneh/workshop-2/README.md

 7. Have fun!

 ### Requirement:
+- Use correct variable declarations (`let` and `const`)
 - You should use high order function (at least one)
+- Use object with properties (hint storing match data for example)
-- You should use map, filter
+- You should use map, filter on arrays
 - Don't forget about comparison (`===`) and `typeOf`
+- Configure your vscode to put `;` on save
+- Use default values for functions
+- Truthy and Falsy Values

 ### And don't forget, most important - always go extra mile! :smiley: